Jason Beaulieu: Early life

 Beaulieu was born in Montreal, Quebec, and grew up in the off-island suburb of Boisbriand.
-He played youth soccer for FC Boisbriand until 2011, when he joined the Montreal Impact Academy.
+He played youth soccer for FC Boisbriand until 2011 when he joined the Montreal Impact Academy.
+In 2011, he played with Montreal's senior academy team in the Canadian Soccer League's first division.
+In his debut season, he helped Montreal secure a playoff berth where they were eliminated in the first round by Capital City.

+He re-signed with the academy team the following season.
+Beaulieu would receive the starting goalkeeper position as teammate Maxime Crépeau missed the majority of the season due to an injury.
+He would assist the club in securing another playoff berth by finishing second in the division.
+Their opponents in the preliminary round of the postseason were Toronto FC's academy where Montreal successfully advanced to the next round.
+In the next round, Montreal defeated the York Region Shooters to secure a spot in the championship final.
+Beaulieu would appear in the championship final match where the Impact was defeated by Toronto Croatia.
+Throughout the 2012 campaign, he recorded 11 clean sheets and was named the club's MVP and Defensive Player of the Year.
+He was also nominated for the league's top goalkeeper award.

 Club career

 Early career

 In 2014, Beaulieu played for Première Ligue de soccer du Québec side ACP Montréal-Nord, making four appearances.
-In fall of that year, he began attending the University of New Mexico, where he made a total of 69 appearances in NCAA Division I over the following four years.
+In the fall of that year, he began attending the University of New Mexico, where he made a total of 69 appearances in NCAA Division I over the following four years.

 In 2015, Beaulieu played for PLSQ side CS Mont-Royal Outremont, making one appearance.
-In summer 2017, he played for USL PDL side Albuquerque Sol FC, making four appearances that season.
+In the summer of 2017, he played for USL PDL side Albuquerque Sol FC, making four appearances that season.

 Montreal Impact

 On 9 January 2018, Beaulieu returned to Montreal Impact, then playing in Major League Soccer.
-Ahead of the 2019 season, Beaulieu was slated to go on loan to USL Championship side Ottawa Fury, but suffered a knee injury requiring surgery in January 2019.
+Ahead of the 2019 season, Beaulieu was slated to go on loan to USL Championship side Ottawa Fury but suffered a knee injury requiring surgery in January 2019.
 After missing six months while recovering from surgery, he was finally loaned to Ottawa Fury on 18 July 2019.

 Beaulieu's contract option was declined by the Impact at the end of the 2019 season.